When It Comes To Romantic Attraction, Real Life Beats Questionnaires

 Researchers asked about 350 heterosexual undergrads at Northwestern University to fill out questionnaires assessing their personalities and romantic preferences.

-They were quizzed about things like self-esteem, goals, values, loneliness, what you're looking for in a partner, how assertive or patient or creative you want the partner to be and how much of those things are you, says Samantha Joel, a psychologist at the University of Utah and lead author on the study, which was published last week in Psychological Science.
+They were quizzed about things like self-esteem, goals, values, loneliness, what they were looking for in a partner, and how assertive or patient or creative they want the partner to be — and how much those things apply to them, says Samantha Joel, a psychologist at the University of Utah and lead author on the study, which was published last week in Psychological Science.
 "Lots of traits that have been theorized to be important for relationships in past literature."

-Then the participants went on 4-minute speed dates and rated how attracted they felt to each person.
+Then the participants went on four-minute speed dates and rated how attracted they felt to each person.

 The researchers then designed an algorithm to try to identify what personality traits or preferences led to the in-person attraction using part of the data from both the personality surveys and the speed dating.
 They also asked it to predict who in the group would be attracted to whom based solely on their questionnaire answers.